 Put the lids on each jar and seal them by putting a ring on and screwing it down snugly (but not with all your might, just "snug").

 Using the jar tongs, put the jars on the rack in the canner.
-Make sure there is enough water that the pot won't boil dry (usually 4 inches is plenty, but always use the directions that came with the canner as the guide!
+Make sure there is enough water to cover the jars by 1 to 2 inches.

 PROCESS TIMES (MIN) AT ALTITUDES OF: